2011 Daytona 500

 The 2011 Daytona 500, the 53rd running of the event, was held on February 20, 2011, at Daytona International Speedway in Daytona Beach, Florida as the first race of the 2011 NASCAR Sprint Cup season.
 Trevor Bayne, driving for Wood Brothers Racing, won the race becoming the youngest Daytona 500 winner.
 Carl Edwards finished second, while David Gilliland, Bobby Labonte, and Kurt Busch rounded out the Top 5.
 Bayne had taken the lead shortly before the final restart and maintained it to win his first Cup Series race and Wood Brothers' fifth Daytona 500.

 During the race there were 16 caution periods.
 There were 74 lead changes among 22 different drivers.
 Following the race, Edwards led the Drivers' Championship with 42 points, one ahead of Gilliland and Labonte.
 Ford led the Manufacturers' Championship with nine points, three ahead of Toyota and five ahead of Dodge.
 A total of 182,000 people attended the race, while 15.6 million watched it on television.

 Report

 Background

-Daytona International Speedway, where the race was held.